giuseppesalvo/Atlas/README.md

         store.subscribe(self)
     }

-    // There is no need to unsubscribe your objects.
-Everything is managed with weak vars override func viewWillDisappear() {
+    // There is no real need to unsubscribe your objects.
+Subscribers are weak references override func viewWillDisappear() {
         super.viewWillDisappear()
         store.unsubscribe(self)